 • NABEO, a 1U CubeSat.
 NABEO is a drag sail technology demonstrator built by HPS GmbH (High Performance Space Structure Systems GmBH) of Munich, Germany, with support of the state of Bavaria, which will test the ability to passively deorbit inactive, small satellites using atmospheric drag.
 NABEO features the HPS designed ADEO-nano (Atmospheric De-Orbit - nano) deployable drag sail, consisting of an ultra thin membrane, that will be tightly coiled within the spacecraft for launch and deployed once the satellite reaches the end of its operational lifespan.
 The NABEO payload remains attached to the kick stage of the Electron launch vehicle.
 The drag sail unfolds after the other satellites have been deployed to a 2.5 m2 size, which increases the upper stages atmospheric drag to reduce the orbital life time.
 NABEO has a mass of 1.3 kg while the ADEO-nano drag sail payload has a mass of just 100 g.

-Rocket Lab successfully launches NASA CubeSats to orbit on first ever VCLS (Venture Class Launch Services) mission
+Rocket Lab flight: This One's for Pickering, NASA ELaNa-19, a VCLS (Venture Class Launch Services) mission

 After being launched to an elliptical orbit, Electron's Curie engine-powered kick stage separated from the vehicle's second stage before circularizing to a 500 x 500 km orbit at an 85 degree inclination.
 After 56 minutes into the mission, the 13 satellites on board were individually deployed to their precise, designated orbits.